liveforeverx/dlex/README.md

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `dlex` to your list of dependencies in `mix.exs`:

-Preffered and more performant option is to use `grpc`:
+Preferred and more performant option is to use `grpc`:

 ```elixir
 def deps do